treeverse/lakeFS/design/proposals/dbt-delete-merge-schema-branch.md

 We can allow users to map a branch to a schema by providing a `lakectl dbt map-branch-schema <branch> <schema>` command.
 * The functionality of this subcommand is not limited to `lakectl dbt` and can be used in the `lakectl metastore` command suite as well.
 It's still suggested under the `lakectl dbt` command suite to make it easier for dbt users to integrate lakeFS to their development flow.

+## Limitations

+* The complete process of merge, i.e. both branch and schema merging, is lacking atomicity.
+That means that the merge can be partially successful.
+For example, it's possible that the branch merge was successful but the schema merge was not.
+This will be resolved in future work.

 ## Future improvements

 ### Switch used schema by branch